lusee-night/spectrometer_local_comms/README.md

 "fdxsdx_slice": "Value for register 0x83F in hex format" "hold_drift": "true or false for register 0x840"

-"limit_frequency": "true or false for register 0x841" "lower_frequency": "Integer value for register 0x842"
-"upper_frequency": "Integer value for register 0x843"
+"weight0": "Value for the equivalent weight in register 0x853 in hex format" "Similar for weights 1-63"

 "print_calib": "true or false to print out all calibration values (27 parameters with 2048 values each) in the command line.
 Used for debugging"
 "calib_fout_plot": "true or false to make a plot of Fout_real/image 1-4"